 To request access to or a copy of your personal health information, contact the Records Department of the health facility where you received care (for example, at your primary care provider’s office or at the Health Records Department of the hospital where you were admitted).

 How do I request a correction to my personal health information?

-If you need to update your address or telephone number, please notify PEI Medicare at 1-800-321-5492.
+If you need to update your address or telephone number, you do not need to fill out a Request to Correct Personal Health Information Form - please notify PEI Medicare by calling 1-800-321-5492.
 It is recommended that you also confirm that your contact information has been updated with the Health PEI program(s) or service(s) where you receive care (for example: Diabetes, Mental Health, Cardiac Rehab Program, etc.) at your next appointment.

 Who do I contact if I have questions about my privacy or personal health information?

 If you have questions about privacy or your personal health information, speak with your health care provider or contact the Health PEI Privacy Officer: